 Optimizing your diet is an effective way to improve your egg quality naturally.
 Eat whole grains (brown rice, barley, millet, oatmeal, quinoa, faro, whole-wheat bread, etc.)

-Add legumes and beans in your diet (chickpeas, lentils, peas, kidney beans, black beans, soybeans, pinto beans, navy beans).
+Add legumes and beans to your diet (chickpeas, lentils, peas, kidney beans, black beans, soybeans, pinto beans, navy beans).

 Eat healthy fats, such as avocado, olive oil, nuts and seeds.
 Avoid red meat, sugar, refined grains, and other highly processed foods.